latolukasz/beeorm-doc/docs/guide/crud.md

 ## Dirty state

-Entity is called dirty if has changes that needs to applied in MySQL table:
+Entity is called dirty if it has changes that need to be applied in MySQL table:
  * new entity that needs to be inserted to MySQL table
  * entity that needs to be deleted
  * entity that needs to be edited in MySQL table because at least one column value is